cloudinary/media-editing-java/README.md

 ```

 ### Transform and Store
-Example of how to perform transform and store:
+Example of how to transform and store an asset:
 ```java
     TransformationDescriptor transformationDescriptor = new TransformationDescriptor();
     transformationDescriptor.setCanonicalTransformation("w_500,c_scale");